openbmc/docs/code-update/code-update.md

 values can be found at
 [Version interface](https://github.com/openbmc/phosphor-dbus-interfaces/blob/6f69ae5b33ee224358cb4c2061f4ad44c6b36d70/xyz/openbmc_project/Software/Version.interface.yaml)
 under "VersionPurpose" values.
+* MachineName - The name of machine (platform) for which this image is built for.
+This value will be compared against OPENBMC_TARGET_MACHINE value defined in os-release file of running image.
+Image will not be upgraded if this check fails.
+For backward compatibility this check skips failure if MachineName is not defined for current released images but it will be made mandatory field from 2.9 onward releases.

 Other optional fields are:
 * extended_version - A more detailed version, which could include versions of